shankerbalan/acsdocs/docs/source/networking/nicira-plugin.rst

     :align: center
     :alt: a screenshot of a network offering.

-    **Note**
+.. note::    The tag in the network offering should be set to the name of the

-    The tag in the network offering should be set to the name of the physical network with the NVP provider.
+    physical network with the NVP provider.

 Isolated network with network services.
 The virtual router is still